ddandur/Twords/README.md

 To do: add example comparing sentiment time series with stock price time series.
 Stock prices can be downloaded automatically with pandas.

-Also to do: get sentiment information from collection of background tweets.
+Also to do: get sentiment information from collection of background tweets, tho since training set is based on reviews might not be accurate.

 Ideas for things to predict: stock prices (try obscure companies), election results (try obscure elections), referendums votes (lots in california), how much money movies make, whether a startup fails (probaby best to focus on things that can be reviewed, since stanford nlp sentiment learner is trained on reviews).
 Can also try a few other sentiment libraries.